GravityDeficient/raspi-voice/README.md

 # raspi-voice (POC)

-A lightweight Raspberry Pi 5 voice assistant proof-of-concept that:
+A lightweight Raspberry Pi 5 voice assistant proof-of-concept that runs on the Pi (not your PC):
 - Listens for a wake word (grammar-based via Vosk) like "hey notes".
 - After wake, captures speech until a brief pause using WebRTC VAD.
 - Transcribes locally with Vosk and saves a Markdown note plus WAV audio.